 Aspen: (a half hour drive) alpine skiing, X-games, many festivals (food & wine, classical music, ideas, physics institute, hot air balloon, etc), museums, groomed cross country ski trails, golf, theater, all kinds of music, white water rafting, fishing, incredible hikes and bikes, Maroon Bells, internationally renowned speakers, etc

 Glenwood Springs: (a half hour drive) world's largest hot springs pool, white water rafting, Fairy Caves and amusement park, Yampa Vapor Caves, hiking and biking, fishing, golf, Ski Sunlight.

 Other attractions in the valley: fly fishing on the Frying Pan River, ghost towns, the art and craft village of Redstone, hiking in the Wilderness Areas, mountain biking, an Aspen to Glenwood bike path, free concerts most nights of the summer.

 Master bedroom has a queen bed and a small outside deck, with attached bathroom (and have we mentioned the views?)

-Bedroom 2 has a queen bed and a tree fort (yes, you have to climb a tree) with a twin mattress in it.
+Bedroom 2 has a double bed and a tree fort (yes, you have to climb a tree) with a twin mattress in it.
 Children should probably be at least 5 or 6 to use this bed.
 This shares a bathroom with bedroom 3, and the bathroom is across a hall / balcony